saivamsikaruturi/vamsilabs-dev-notes-main/docs/devops/docker.md

    * none
    * host
    * bridge
-* none network: If the container is in the none-network you will not be able to access anything outside this container.
+**none network**: If the container is in the none-network you will not be able to access anything outside this container.

        docker run -d --network none alpine

 * This will automatically will terminate, because the purpose of container is not to host any operating system.
 * The purpose of container is to run some service or to run some computation in the container.

        docker run -d --network name alphine sleep 500

 * To get to into any container

        docker exec -it containerId sh

 * now, if you try to ping google.com, you will not be access it. as the container is in none network.
 * This network is not suitable for most of the situation as we consume different apis or database.

-* bridge network: Bridge networks can access external resources and containers in the same network.
+**bridge network**: Bridge networks can access external resources and containers in the same network.

       docker run -d --network bridge alphine sleep 500